Operation Trikora: Airbases

-To achieve air superiority, the first preparations undertaken by the Indonesian Air Force (AURI) were to repair war-damaged airbases, which would be used for infiltration operations and normal operations on the West Irian mainland.
+To achieve air superiority, the first preparations undertaken by the Indonesian Air Force (AURI) were to repair war-damaged airbases, which would be used for infiltration and conventional operations on the West Irian mainland.
 Air bases and landing strips which were common along the borders of Maluku and West Irian, were relics of imperial Japanese presence.
 Such airbases and landing strips were last used in 1945, and had since fallen into disrepair.

 Soviet involvement

 Soviet support of Indonesia played a crucial role in ending the conflict over New Guinea.
-Due to the support of Soviet submarines and bombers, Indonesian military forces could confidently launch an attack on Dutch troops.
-In response to Soviet presence, the United States put pressure on the Netherlands to relinquish control of West Papua.
-At the height of the Cold War, it was strategically critical that Indonesia remain outside the Soviet sphere of influence, which made the U.S willing to take action to ensure a neutral or friendly relationship with Indonesia.
-By enforcing the transfer of New Guinea, the U.S. could keep the regime of Sukarno friendly, despite not supporting the Netherlands which eventually gave way to American pressure and the threat of an attack on New Guinea.
-The Soviet support was secret - the "volunteers" wearing Indonesian uniforms - however, the Indonesian Foreign Minister Soebandrio let the Soviet willingness to actively provide military support leak to Howard P. Jones, the U.S. ambassador in Jakarta, according to Khrushchev's memoirs.
-Admiral Sudomo revealed in a newspaper article in 2005 that six Soviet submarines supported the amphibious operations while stationed Bitang, East Sulawesi with tasking to attack the Dutch fleet in Manokwari.
+Owing to the support of Soviet submarines and bombers, Indonesian military forces could confidently launch attacks on Dutch troops.
+In response to the Soviet presence, the United States put pressure on the Netherlands to relinquish control of West Papua.
+At the height of the Cold War, it was strategically critical that Indonesia remain outside the Soviet sphere of influence, which made the US willing to take action to ensure a neutral or friendly relationship with Indonesia.
+By enforcing the transfer of New Guinea, the US could keep the Sukarno regime friendly.
+As the US relinquished support, the Dutch eventually gave way to US pressure and the threat of an extended conflict in New Guinea.

+The Soviet support was secret – the "volunteers" wore Indonesian uniforms.
+However, according to Khrushchev's memoirs, Indonesian Foreign Minister Soebandrio let the Soviet willingness to actively provide military support leak to Howard P. Jones, the US ambassador in Jakarta.
+Admiral Sudomo revealed in a newspaper article in 2005 that six Soviet submarines supported the amphibious operations while stationed in Bitang, East Sulawesi, tasked to attack the Dutch fleet in Manokwari.
 Submarine commander Rudolf Ryzhikov recalled in a Russian article he received orders on 29 July from Admiral Sergey Gorshkov to patrol a combat zone west of New Guinea and sink any shipping after midnight on 5 August.
 Naval officer and Historian Matthijs Ooms has shown in his masterpaper that the Dutch naval intelligence service, MARID (Marine Inlichtingendienst), received information in the summer of 1962 that Soviet crews were manning Indonesian submarines and Tupolev bombers.
-In his memoirs, Nikita Khrushchev freely admitted that during the West New Guinea crisis Soviet personnel had been commanding Indonesian submarines and piloting Tu-16s.
+In his memoirs, Khrushchev freely admitted that during the West New Guinea crisis Soviet personnel had been commanding Indonesian submarines and piloting Tu-16s.

 Diplomacy

-Indonesia approached countries like India, Pakistan, Australia, New Zealand, Thailand, United Kingdom, West-Germany, and France to ensure that those countries would not support the Netherlands in a potential Dutch-Indonesian conflict.
-In the United Nations General Assembly in 1961, the UN Secretary General U Thant asked Ellsworth Bunker, an American diplomat, to submit proposals on solving the problem of the status of West Irian.
-Bunker proposed that the Netherlands submit West Irian to Indonesia through the United Nations within a period of 2 years.
+In the buildup to the conflict, Indonesia approached key regional players including India, Pakistan, Australia, New Zealand, Thailand, United Kingdom, West-Germany, and France to ensure that they would not support the Netherlands in a potential Dutch-Indonesian conflict.
+In the United Nations General Assembly in 1961, the UN Secretary General U Thant asked Ellsworth Bunker, a US diplomat, to submit proposals addressing the problem of the status of West Irian.
+Bunker proposed that the Netherlands cede West Irian to Indonesia through the United Nations within a period of 2 years.